aqxiy/linkptr/README.md

 ### Remainder of document may be redundant as maybe better approach has been discovered/defined

+### Here it goes:

+% Have AMD Adrenalin installed & toggle "Frame rate target control" with setting to 153 fps.
+Also, on my preferred config with 4k 60hz, AMD GPU fluid rendition hack: enable GPU scaling, enable integer scaling, disable integer scaling, restart PC.
+All else default.

+% Have Sublime Text installed (free version works fine)

+% Have this Forever Young remix rendition available (simply visit page and click rectangle to play) https://gotdoubledots.github.io/paramrem_a/fy.html

+1. Copy/paste linkTest.js into a Sublime Text tab, then save; or, download repo and open linkTest.js in Sublime Text.
+Either way, have access to the file in .js format.
+Also, it's good to repeatedly press enter until the cursor is below the window lower border.
+2. Begin music.
+3. With FPS cap @ 153, open Sublime Text maximized.

+^^ Particulars

 ### Quick intro
 Linkptr is an intriguing project hosted on GitHub by the user aqxiy.
 It involves a fascinating approach to recovering intelligence.
 Here are some key points from the project’s README: